arjunkhode/Web-developer-illy-mistakes-/readme.md

 1. Images from img tag in HTML are by default inline.
 They can be set to block by display:block

+# Algorithms related

 1. Array.sort() uses quicksort for numbers and mergesort for ascii

+1. Whenever you want to pop an array inside a loop, always start from arr.length and decrement to i>0, instead of starting from zero and advancing till arr.length-1, because the length of array gets re-indexed on every pop()